nbragg77/pyrewood-chronicles-python/README.md

 ## About the Project

-The original assignment called for a simple text-based game in which the player navigated rooms, collected required items, and reached a final encounter.
+The original assignment called for a simple text-based game in which the player navigated seven (7) rooms, collected three (3) required items, and reached a final encounter in order to win.

-I completed the core project requirements early in the course and used the remaining time to expand the application through independent study and experimentation.
+I completed the core project requirements early in the course and used the remainder of the course to expand the application beyond the original assignment, using course concepts alongside independent learning resources to experiment with object-oriented design, randomization, dynamic encounters, skill checks, environmental hazards, and multiple gameplay outcomes.

 ## Key Features